 Pre-Professional Certificate Program

-Program Requirements for Pre-Professional Certificate in Pre-Speech-Language Pathology or Pre-Audiology
+Program Requirements for the Pre-Professional Academic Certificate in Pre-Speech-Language Pathology or Pre-Audiology

 The Pre-Professional Certificate courses are undergraduate courses, but for financial aid purposes, the courses are considered post-baccalaureate courses.
 Financial aid is available, if you qualify, through the financial aid department.
 If applying for financial aid, be sure to note on the financial aid application that this is a post-baccalaureate program and is required for entrance into a graduate program.
 If you have questions, please contact Financial Aid at 208-282-2756 or by email at firstname.lastname@example.org.
 See Program Costs for detailed tuition information.